jduffield65/coppafish/docs/view_results.md

 ### *shift-o*: [`view_omp_fit`](code/plot/omp.md#view_omp_fit)
-The genes fitted to a particular spot at each stage of the omp algorithm can be viewed by pressing *shift-o* after clicking on the spot in [*select* mode](#space-change-to-select-mode):
+The genes fitted to a particular spot at each stage of the *OMP* algorithm can be viewed by pressing *shift-o* after clicking on the spot in [*select* mode](#space-change-to-select-mode):

 ![image](images/viewer/view_omp_fit.png){width="600"}